What’s Ahead for LGBTQ Nondiscrimination Litigation

 In June 2020, the U.S. Supreme Court affirmed in Bostock v.
 Clayton County that federal laws prohibiting employment discrimination based on “sex” also protect Americans from anti-LGBTQ discrimination.
 This is a major victory—but many other cases related to LGBTQ protections are on the docket.

-From cases where LGBTQ Americans could secure greater protections to cases in which the LGBTQ movement must defend long-held protections, litigation is being filed and pursued at a rapid pace.
-Each legal case provides a tremendous public education opportunity, an illustration of how discrimination strips LGBTQ people of their dignity, and a chance to highlight that a broad majority of Americans support comprehensive non-discrimination protections once and for all.
+From cases where LGBTQ Americans could secure greater protections to cases where the LGBTQ movement must defend long-held protections, litigation is being filed and pursued at a rapid pace.
+Each legal case provides a tremendous public education opportunity, an illustration of how discrimination strips LGBTQ people of their dignity, and a chance to highlight that a broad majority of Americans support comprehensive nondiscrimination protections once and for all.

 Types of Lawsuits Currently in Court

 Select a case type to view current litigation.

 Search LGBTQ Litigation in Every State

 Choose a state to see litigation filed there.

 In June 2020 LGBTQ advocates celebrated a historic victory from the U.S. Supreme Court in Bostock v.
 Clayton County, which affirmed that LGBTQ people are protected from employment discrimination under federal law.

 On June 17, 2021, The U.S. Supreme Court issued its ruling in Fulton v City of Philadelphia, stating that governments can enforce nondiscrimination laws as long as they do so neutrally, but that the city of Philadelphia was not neutral in its application of its nondiscrimination laws.